GLOBAL MARKETS-Stocks fall further as U.S. yield climb unnerves investors | Business

 Markets quickly shifted to reflect the risks with futures implying a greater than 70% chance of a rise to 0.25% in March and at least two more hikes by year end.
 FURTHER TO RUN?

-Yields on 10-year U.S. Treasury notes hit 1.80% in early trading - levels last seen in early 2020, having shot up 25 basis points last week in their biggest move since late 2019.
-The yield later retreasted to 1.77%.
+Yields on 10-year U.S. Treasury notes hit a high of 1.8080% in early trading, levels last seen in January 2020, having shot up 25 basis points last week in their biggest move since late 2019.
+The yield later retreated to 1.7958%.
 "We think that the increase in long-dated Treasury yields has further to run," said Nicholas Farr, an economist at Capital Economics.

-In commodity markets, gold gained 0.26% to $1,800 an ounce but short of last week's top of $1,831.
-Oil prices dipped but held to recent gains, having climbed 5% last week helped in part by supply disruptions from the unrest in Kazakhstan and outages in Libya.
+Oil prices dipped but held onto to recent gains, having climbed 5% last week helped in part by supply disruptions from the unrest in Kazakhstan and outages in Libya.
+U.S. crude fell 0.35% to $78.62 per barrel and Brent was at $81.34, down 0.5% on the day.

-Brent slipped slightly to $81.69 a barrel, while U.S. crude traded diown 0.14% to $78.79.
-(Additional reporting by Wayne Cole in Sydney, Editing by William Maclean)
+The shift from risk weighed on cryptocurrencies, and Bitcoin fell 2.24% to $40,936.62.
+(Additional reporting by Wayne Cole in Sydney, Editing by William Maclean and Alexander Smith)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)